baoilleach/obunittest/README.rst

    git clone git://github.com/baoilleach/obunittest.git

-With Git, you can stay up to the date with the latest version by just typing "git fetch".
+With Git, you can stay up to the date with the latest version by just typing "git fetch", then "git pull origin master".

 How to run
 ----------